michaelsproul/skarn/design/Algorithm.md

             break

         # Likewise if the exclude-tree has a more specific pattern and the include-tree
-        # is exhausted, exclude the path.;
+        # is exhausted, exclude the path.
         if new_matching_include_nodes.length == 0:
             is_included_path = false
             break